Kadri, Avs regroup to beat Stars 6-4 in Game 3

 Pavel Francouz stopped 33 shots for the Avalanche.

+“We stuck to it.
+We stuck to our game plan,” said Cale Makar, who had three assists.
+“I know everybody believes in this group.”

 Nathan MacKinnon had two assists to give him at least a point in all 11 postseason games for Colorado.
-It’s the longest points streak to begin a postseason in franchise history, breaking a tie with Joe Sakic (1996) and Marian Stastny (1982).
+It’s the longest postseason points streak in franchise history, breaking a tie with Joe Sakic (1996) and Marian Stastny (1982).

-The Avalanche received some secondary scoring with goals from someone not named MacKinnon.
 The speedy MacKinnon leads the postseason in points (seven goals, 13 assists).

 Denis Gurianov, Blake Comeau and Benn scored in the third as Dallas nearly pulled off another comeback win.
-Tyler Seguin had a goal in first period for the Stars, who had their five-game winning streak halted.
+The Stars saw their five-game winning streak halted.

+“Pretty crazy,” Benn said of the third period.
+“Obviously being down two goals, going into the third, you’ve got to make a push.
+I thought we had a good one.
+The ups and downs, and back and forth of the playoffs. … I liked our push, but we needed it for 60 minutes.”

-Anton Khudobin made 26 saves.
+Anton Khudobin made 26 saves for Dallas.

 Zadorov and Burakovsky scored 3:41 apart in the second period to give the Avalanche a 2-1 lead.
-Cale Makar did his best MacKinnon impression to set up the third goal, flying into the zone and making a nifty move that Khudobin knocked away.
+Makar did his best MacKinnon impression to set up the third goal, flying into the zone and making a nifty move that Khudobin knocked away.
 Landeskog was there to put in the rebound.

 Zadorov was knocked into the boards during the second period and didn’t take another shift.
+He sat on the bench for the third period.

 Seguin scored the first goal of the game in the opening period on a pass by Jamie Benn from behind the net.
 Miro Heiskanen also had an assist on the play, giving him 15 points for the playoffs.